 The Company has no income from operations and is dependent upon raising funds through the issuance of shares or disposing of interests in its mineral properties (by option, joint venture or outright sale) to finance acquisitions, exploration and development of mineral properties, and meet general and administrative expenses.
-Accordingly, as discussed in Note 1 to the September 30, 2021 condensed interim consolidated financial statements, management has identified certain conditions that cast significant doubt upon the Company's ability to continue as a going concern.

-During the current period, the Company incurred expenses, net of non-cash items, of \$1,460,685, which included administrative expenses of \$431,337 and exploration and evaluation expenses of \$1,029,348.
+During the current year, the Company incurred expenses, net of non-cash items, of \$2,019,436, which included administrative expenses of \$571,660 and exploration and evaluation expenses of \$1,447,776.
 The administrative budget and exploration and land holding budgets for each of the Company's properties are established depending on expected cash resources and such budgets are regularly adjusted according to actual cash resources.

-The Company completed private placements for gross proceeds of \$790,000 in May 2021 and \$708,750 in November 2021.
-In October 2021, the Company received proceeds of \$102,000 upon the exercise of warrants.
-Under the terms of its flow-through agreements, the Company is required to incur \$165,000 in qualifying exploration expenditures by December 31, 2022.
+During the year, the Company completed private placements for gross proceeds of \$1,498,750 and received \$102,000 from the exercise of warrants; these funds were used to fund drill programs at the Nora project and for general corporate purposes.
 Management of the Company considers its current working capital to be insufficient to meet its budgeted overhead and planned exploration and land holding requirements for the ensuing twelve months.
 In the long-term there can be no assurance that the Company will be successful in securing the financing required to continue operations and advance its mineral projects.

-While the Company has been successful in completing recent financings and its drill programs at Nora and La Esperanza, the ongoing COVID-19 pandemic has had an effect on the Company's ability to conduct its exploration activities and may affect its ability to raise additional funding in the future.
+While the Company has been successful in completing its recent exploration programs, the ongoing COVID-19 pandemic has had an effect on the Company's ability to conduct its exploration activities and may affect its ability to raise additional funding in the future.